jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 ## Conclusion

-HOpefully you found that interesting.
+Hopefully you found that interesting.
 I'll admit it's mostly interesting from an historical standpoint.
-For day to day coding `CommonJS` and increasingly `ES Modules` are really all you need.
+For day to day coding `CommonJS` and increasingly `ES Modules` are really all you need, but there are times when you see these in the wild, e.g. debugging a package you're pulling in from `node_modules`.
-But I find it fascinating to see the aspects of those historical module systems exhibiting themselves in the modern solution we have in the language not.
+I also find it fascinating to see the aspects of those historical module systems exhibiting themselves in the modern solution we have in the language now.